 - Soil erosion.

 - Contributes to global warming.

-What are Different Types of the Forest?
+Types of the Forest?

-Following are main types of forests.
+The following are the main forests.

 - Tropical Forest